-An ideal spot to base yourself for charming country walks or a short stroll through fields to discover historical Chatsworth Estate – a day out in itself.
-Foodies can discover famed Bakewell tart and lesser-known Bakewell pudding in Bakewell; local cheese – Dovedale Blue from beauty spot Dovedale Valley; Buxton pudding from Buxton and Ashbourne Gingerbread from Ashbourne – all within a short drive from the hotel.
-If you’d rather stay put and relax then a meal at the hotels’ three AA Rosettes restaurant ‘The Gallery Restaurant’ will be a treat.
+Elsewhere in the region, foodies can discover famed Bakewell tart and lesser-known Bakewell pudding in Bakewell, Dovedale Blue cheese from beauty spot Dovedale Valley, Buxton pudding in the eponymous spa town and gingerbread from Ashbourne – all within a short drive from the hotel.
+If you’d rather stay put and relax then a meal at the hotel’s three AA-Rosette restaurant is a treat.

 Décor and vibe

-Whilst fitted with rich trappings, there is certainly a historical and homely feel to The Cavendish.
-Originally an inn during the 1700s, it became the property of the Duke of Devonshire around 1830 and since then has undergone numerous restorations and expansions, always in-keeping with the original architecture.
+There is certainly a homely feel to The Cavendish.
+Originally an inn during the 1700s, it became the property of the Duke of Devonshire around 1830 and since then has undergone numerous restorations and expansions, but always in keeping with the original architecture.

-The hotel is known for its varied collection of original artwork, antiques, furnishings and decor, including items selected from Chatsworth House.
-Expect comfortable beautifully upholstered sofas and chairs, colourful and elegant wallpaper, vintage gold framed mirrors, dainty lampshades, plenty of places to sit and read a book or have a drink and all set within stunning countryside that can be reached the moment you step outside.
+The hotel is known for its varied collection of original artwork, antiques, furnishings and décor, including items selected from Chatsworth House.
+Expect colourful and elegant wallpaper, vintage gold-framed mirrors and dainty lampshades, plus plenty of places to sit and read a book or have a drink – and all set among stunning countryside that can be reached the moment you step outside.